.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 Inflection AI inflection.ai Foundation Models Pi chatbot

 The notable holdouts are equally telling.
-OpenAI uses openai.com.
-Anthropic uses anthropic.com.
+OpenAI uses openai.com (and doesn't even hold openai.ai in our dataset).
+Anthropic uses anthropic.com (though anthropic.ai resolves).
 Google DeepMind uses deepmind.google.
 The largest AI labs — the ones that predate the .ai land rush — didn't need a domain extension to signal their identity.
 The .ai TLD is a startup phenomenon, not an incumbent one.

 The VC Correlation